maxant/kafka-data-consistency/mf/README.md

   - My Account - an overview of a customers contracts and requisition orders
   - Sales - purchasing new products or making changes to existing contracts by replacing them

-## Topcs, Command, Events
+## Headers, Topcs, Command, Events

+- Headers
-Note that every Kafka record has a `requestId` attribute for tracking a request through the landscape.
+  - `requestId` for tracking a request through the landscape
-It also has either an "event" or a "command" attribute describing what kind of record it is.
-Events may also contain the "originalCommand" attribute which lead to their publication.
+  - either `event` or `command` describing what kind of record it is.
+Events may also contain the `originalCommand` attribute which led to their publication.
 - Topics
   - event-bus (generic for all closely-coupled components)
   - cases-commands